Fission310/newbie-education/java/09-loops.md

 Use a for loop to display the numbers from 0 to 25, inclusive.

-If one of the numbers being displayed is a multiple of 5, then multiply that number by 2,and print the result.
+If one of the numbers being displayed is a multiple of 5, then multiply that number by 2, and print the result.

 ## While